Mishcon de Reya: Notable clients

 In July 2018, the Labour Party MP Margaret Hodge briefly used the services of Mishcon de Reya to threaten a lawsuit against Jeremy Corbyn's Labour if it pursued disciplinary action against her for verbally attacking Corbyn in the House of Commons over Labour's revision of the IHRA definition of antisemitism.

 In 2019, the Court of Appeal overturned the judgment of Mr Justice Warby dated 8 October 2018 which had refused Mishcon de Reya's client, Richard Lloyd, ex-director of Which?, permission to serve a representative action on Google LLC.
 The claim relates to what is known as the "Safari Workaround" – Google's alleged unlawful and clandestine tracking of iPhone users in 2011 and 2012 without their consent through the use of third party cookies.

 In 2020, the firm acted on behalf of 397 Hiscox Action Group members, in a £52 million claim against Hiscox Insurance for refusing to pay out on business interruption claims due to COVID-19.
 The Supreme Court handed down its judgment in favour of the policyholders.

 In January 2025, Mishcon de Reya, through its partner Adam Rose, in collaboration with barrister Adam Wagner of Doughty Street Chambers, provided pro bono legal representation for British nationals and individuals with strong UK ties who had been held hostage in Gaza.
 Among those represented was Emily Damari, a British‑Israeli national, who was one of the first three hostages released under a ceasefire agreement after approximately 15 months of captivity.

+As of February 2026, they were working as lawyers for Peter Mandelson, defending him against "baseless accusations" that he was going to flee the country following the release of the Epstein Files and the investigation into his conduct.